 Security concerns surrounding Huawei’s cloud computing products were raised way back in September 2013, when the Virginia-based analyst firm Defense Group Inc. published a report at the request of the U.S.–China Economic and Security Review Commission.

-The report, titled “Red Cloud Rising: Cloud Computing in China,” warned of cloud computing services set up by Chinese “national champion” corporations, such as Huawei and ZTE, noting that their efforts to sell their services outside of China could indirectly result in a “significant amount of U.S. corporate data ending up on servers under Chinese control.”
+, titled “Red Cloud Rising: Cloud Computing in China,” warned of cloud computing services set up by Chinese “national champion” corporations, such as Huawei and ZTE, noting that their efforts to sell their services outside of China could indirectly result in a “significant amount of U.S. corporate data ending up on servers under Chinese control.”